lucky0604/ai_tools/ai-tools-ad/README.md

 The application supports two data sources:

-1. **External API** - Real data from an API endpoint
+1. **RapidAPI AI Tools Directory** - Real data from the RapidAPI marketplace
 2. **Local Data** - Fallback data stored locally in the codebase

 Set `NEXT_PUBLIC_USE_MOCK_DATA=true` in your `.env.local` file to use local data during development.

+### RapidAPI Integration

+To use the RapidAPI data source:

+1. Sign up for a RapidAPI account at [rapidapi.com](https://rapidapi.com/)
+2. Subscribe to the "AI Tools Directory" API (or similar AI tools API)
+3. Copy your RapidAPI key from your dashboard
+4. Add the key to your `.env.local` file as `NEXT_PUBLIC_RAPIDAPI_KEY`
+5. Set `NEXT_PUBLIC_USE_MOCK_DATA=false` to use the API

+The application will automatically transform the API responses to match our data models.

-### API Integration
+### API Data Flow

 The data flow follows this pattern:

 1. React components use hooks from `src/lib/hooks/use-tools.ts`
 2. Hooks use SWR for data fetching, caching and revalidation
 3. SWR calls API functions from `src/lib/api/tools.ts`
-4. API functions make requests to the endpoints defined by `NEXT_PUBLIC_API_URL`
+4. API functions make requests to the RapidAPI endpoints
+5. The responses are transformed to match our application's data model
-5. If API calls fail, the system falls back to local data
+6. If API calls fail, the system falls back to local data

-### API Endpoints
+### Expected API Endpoints

-The application expects the following API endpoints:
+The application is configured to work with the following endpoints from RapidAPI:

 - `GET /tools` - Get all tools
 - `GET /tools/{id}` - Get a specific tool by ID